Thousands march in Boston for counter-protest to 'Free Speech Rally'

 The violence escalated when a car plowed into counter-protesters, killing a 32-year-old woman and injuring 19 others, authorities and witnesses said.

-Boston Mayor Marty Walsh tweeted Saturday to "ask everyone to be peaceful."
+"City staff acted quickly to clean it and Dallas police will be monitoring the park going forward.
+We will not tolerate unlawful behavior, including acts of vandalism or violence, regardless of one’s beliefs," the mayor said.

-There is noticeable police presence walking in tow with the protesters and at the park.
-Officials had said earlier that 500 police officers, including some undercover and with cameras, would be on patrol.
-Dozens of police were also wearing protective gear as a precautionary measure.
+He added that the Dallas Police Department has an "operational plan" for the rally Saturday night at City Hall.
+He called on demonstrators to be peaceful and civil.

-In Hot Springs, dozens of members of The Highway Men, a group of pro-Confederate men who hold demonstrations, gathered in support of preserving Confederate symbols.
+In Hot Springs, dozens of members of The Highway Men, a group of pro-Confederate men who hold demonstrations, gathered in support of preserving Confederate symbols at Hot Springs National Park.

 Organizer James Del Brock said his group is not linked with the white supremacist rally in Charlottesville and his members are advocating "saving our heritage and constitutional rights."